d-w-moore/extract_netcdf_header_msvc/README.md

-# NetCDF header extraction for iRODS
+# Demo - NetCDF header extraction for iRODS

-This is a simple microservice , callable from any iRODS rule base, which can read the header data from a NetCDF-formatted file in the filesystem.
+Currently this is a single microservice which reads a NetCDF-4 or compatible header from \*.nc files put to the iRODS catalog.

 The hierarchical structure of the NetCDF formatted data in the file (variable types, dimensions, etc.) is gathered into a KeyValuePair object as a list